A Theory of Ex Post Rationalization: Literature review

-\cite{eyster2002rationalizing} studies a two-period model in which an agent wishes to maximize a weighted average of material utility and \textit{ex post} regret according to a fixed utility function, but limits attention to alternative first actions that are consistent with the chosen second action.
-To illustrate, the theory of \cite{eyster2002rationalizing} would explain Example 1 by positing that if Bob attends the game, then only \underline{buy a ticket} is consistent, so he feels no regret.
+\cite{eyster2002rationalizing} studies a two-period model with an agent who wishes to reduce \textit{ex post} regret, assessed according to \textit{material} utility, but limits attention to alternative first actions that are `consistent with' the chosen second action.
+To illustrate, the theory of \cite{eyster2002rationalizing} would explain \Cref{ex:baseline} by positing that if Bob attends the game, then only \underline{buy a ticket} is consistent, so he feels no regret.
 On the other hand, if Bob stays home, then both \underline{buy a ticket} and \underline{don't buy a ticket} are consistent, so he feels regret for having bought the ticket.
 One limitation of this approach is that the modeler's intuitions about consistency may vary with how the actions are framed -- \underline{stay home} seems consistent with \underline{don't buy a ticket}, but \underline{stay home with a ticket in hand} does not seem consistent with \underline{don't buy a ticket}, so Bob can also avoid regret by staying home with a ticket in hand.
-One advantage of our present approach is that it overcomes this framing objection.
-Instead of using a frame-dependent consistency relation, we explain behavior via the adoption of rationales, \textit{i.e.} \textit{post hoc} reasons for the agent's choice, and the rationales are identified from choice data.
+Our present approach overcomes this framing objection.
+Instead of a frame-dependent consistency relation, our main primitive is a set of rationales, \textit{i.e.} \textit{post hoc} reasons for the agent's choice, and these are identified from choice data.

-\cite{ridout2020model} studies a model of one-shot choice, with an agent who has a set of `justifiable' preferences and a material preference.
-As in the present study, the agent sometimes fails to maximize his material preference, but the mechanism is different.
-Ridout's agent may forego an alternative he prefers because he does not consider his material preference justifiable.
-By contrast, our agent's material preference belongs to the set of rationales, so there is no distortion in the absence of past mistakes.
-The agent foregoes a preferred alternative only if acting on his preference would lead him to regret a past decision.
+\cite{ridout2020model} studies a model of one-shot choice, with an agent who has a set of `justifiable' preferences and a material preference that is not justifiable.
+The agent is constrained to choose only alternatives that maximize some justifiable preference.
+The key contrast between these theories is that Ridout's agent desires only material satisfaction but must conceal his true motives, whereas an \textit{ex post} rationalizer seeks to reduce regret from past mistakes.
+This retrospective motive does not appear in \cite{ridout2020model}.